nicklockwood/SwiftFormat/README.md

 fi
 ```

-This is not recommended for shared projects however, as different team members using different versions of SwiftFormat may result in noise in the commits as code gets reformatted inconsistently.
+This is not recommended for shared projects however, as different team members using different versions of SwiftFormat may result in noise in the commit history as code gets reformatted inconsistently.

 Via AppleScript
 ----------------

-To run swiftformat on the frontmost Xcode document (project or workspace) you can use the following AppleScript:
+To run SwiftFormat on the frontmost Xcode document (project or workspace) you can use the following AppleScript:

 ```applescript
 tell application "Xcode"